 Most of you know my son is in the Army.
-He has has served our country in Iraq three times.
+He has served our country in Iraq three times.
 I got stopped at the Streetfest this weekend no fewer than 10 times by listeners who asked about him, and thanked God that he was home safe.
-I had to hold back tears everytime someone asked about Ryan.
+I had to hold back tears every time someone asked about Ryan.
 KISS listeners helped me get through his deployments, and I am eternally grateful to all of you.

 Ryan told me from the time he was a little boy that he wanted to be a soldier, he wanted to follow in the footsteps of his father who was a Marine.
 I used to tell him stories of my great uncles who served in World War II, Lebanese immigrants who adopted this great country and served willingly when their country needed young men to defend it.
 My father was in the military, his brothers were as well.
 Military service is something that helps a lot of young men and women grow up and find their way in the world.
 Serving in the military has done tremendous things for my son.
 Do I want him to be in a war zone?
 Of course not.
 There isn’t a parent on the face of this earth that wishes their child to be in danger of being killed seven thousand miles away.
 At risk of sounding like a politician spouting out politically correct rhetoric – I’m for the soldiers, not the war.

 My son, like every other soldier serving during this time of war, has a lot to live for.
 He has a beautiful family.
-His wife, Angie, and his daughters, my granddaughters(!), Aurora and Zoe, and his stepdaughter, Erin, are the lights of his life.
+His daughters, my granddaughters(!), Aurora, Zoe, Gwen, and his stepdaughter, Erin, are the lights of his life.
 He has grandparents, siblings, cousins, uncles, aunts, and friends, who all prayed every day for his safe return.
 He has love for his country and told me he would rather fight for and defend it in a distant land than at a bus stop in Downtown El Paso.
 He has hopes and dreams of finishing college and going on to law school and following in my father’s footsteps by practicing law.
 And he has a mom who is blessed enough to be able to stir listeners to action when they found out that our soldiers didn’t have something as basic as toilet paper when Ryan and the 4/1 were first deployed to Iraq.
 Ryan laughed when I sent him case after case of tp, all thanks to KISS listeners.

 And now, I can do this.
-I can point you to a youtube video that stirred my ten year old heart and made my grandparents cry with pride for the country they loved, the country they instilled pride and love for in me, and the country that so many soldiers in Iraq, Afganistan, and around the world love and put their lives on the line for each day.
+I can point you to a YouTube video that stirred my ten year old heart and made my grandparents cry with pride for the country they loved, the country they instilled pride and love for in me, and the country that so many soldiers in Iraq, Afganistan, and around the world love and put their lives on the line for each day.
 Watch it this Fourth of July and try not to cry.